toxicoder/inkorporated/docs/implementation_plan_updated.md

-# Inkorporated Implementation Plan
+# Inkorporated Implementation Plan - Updated Status

 ## Overview
 This document outlines the comprehensive implementation plan for the Inkorporated homelab infrastructure based on the technical design document.
-The plan follows the phased approach with clear milestones and deliverables.
+The plan follows the phased approach with clear milestones and deliverables, updated with current progress.

+## Current Status Overview
+- ✅ Project renamed from "devset" to "inkorporated"
+- ✅ README updated with proper project context
+- ✅ Cloudflared tunnel service deployment files created
+- ✅ Implementation plan and task breakdown documented
+- 🔄 Cloudflared tunnel token integration pending
+- 🔄 Core infrastructure components deployment in progress

 ## Phase 1: Foundation & Preparation